lnear-dev/ada-url/README.md

-# PHP URL Manipulation Library
+# PHP Ada URL Library

-This PHP library provides utilities for parsing, manipulating, and working with URLs, including support for enums, URL components, search parameters, and more.
+This is ada_url, a fast standard-compliant PHP library for working with URLs based on the Ada URL parser.

 ## Enumerations